 Stock market trading hours across the world

-With more than 24 time zones across the globe, financial markets can be trading at any given time.
-Once the Australian and Asian markets are closed, a new session kicks off as the United States and Europe prepare to open.
-Most markets only operate on normal trading hours, on weekdays, while some markets offer pre-market and after-hours trading.
+With more than 24 time zones across the world, financial markets can be trading at any given time.
+Once the Australian and Asian markets are closed, a new session starts as the United States and Europe prepare to open.
+Most markets only operate on normal trading hours, on weekdays while some markets offer pre-market and after-hours trading.

-The New York Stock Exchange (NYSE) and the Nasdaq operates its core trading hours between 9:30am-4pm U.S. eastern time.
+The New York Stock Exchange (NYSE) and the Nasdaq operate its core trading hours between 9:30am-4pm U.S. eastern time.
 This is after midnight in Sydney, Australia.
 Orders on the NYSE can be entered during a pre-opening session between 6:30am-9:30am U.S. eastern time.
 The Nasdaq opening schedule is earlier, with pre-market trading beginning at 4:00am U.S. eastern time, exactly midnight in Melbourne, Sydney & Brisbane Standard Time.

 The London Stock Exchange has slightly longer trading hours, operating between 8:00am-4:30pm.
 During Australian Daylight-Saving Time, London is 11-hours behind Sydney.
-Therefore, the London session kicks off at 7pm local time.
+Therefore, the London session kicks off at 7pm AEST.

-The Euronext Paris Stock Exchange and the Frankfurt Stock Exchange (Xetra) is open between 09:00am-5:30pm.
+The Euronext Paris Stock Exchange and the Frankfurt Stock Exchange (Xetra) are open between 09:00am-5:30pm.
 France and Germany are an hour ahead of London, due to different time zones.

 The Tokyo Stock Exchange (TYO) in Japan is the biggest stock exchange in Asia, and home to the Nikkei 225.
 The TYO is open between 9:00am-3:00pm on weekdays with a lunch break between 11:30am-12:30pm.
 Most stock markets in Asia close for lunch whilst the rest of the world continuously trades between from the opening bell to the closing bell.